-Olympic medallist Aled Sion Davies took part in a Question and Answer session and was among the guests of honour at the reception, hosted by the University's President and Vice-Chancellor Cara Aitchison and Chair of the Board of Governors, Barbara Wilding on the University's Cyncoed campus.
+Paralympic Gold medallist Aled Sion Davies took part in a Question and Answer session and was among the guests of honour at the reception, hosted by the University's President and Vice-Chancellor Cara Aitchison and Chair of the Board of Governors, Barbara Wilding on the University's Cyncoed campus.

 Charlotte Wingfield, who competed in the 100m and 200m events for Malta, GB swimmer Ieuan Lloyd and Paralympic sailor Stephen Thomas and Cardiff Met alumnas and Olympian Lynn 'the Leap' Davies also enjoyed the event.

 Thirty five staff, students and alumni were among the athletes and backroom staff who enjoyed success at last summer's Games.
 Those who attended last night (Thursday's) event saw shot put and discus thrower Aled signing a mural which has been created in the foyer of the new Cyncoed Sports centre, in honour of all those who took part.

 Aled, who won gold in the F42 shot put event at Rio, said: "I was an unknown when I won gold in London in 2012.
 In Rio everyone wanted to take my scalp so the last thing I wanted to do was mess up.
 It was so important to deliver when it mattered and thankfully, I put in my best performance of the year.
 As the competition went on, my coach Ryan Spencer-Jones and I got more and more confident that I would not beaten."